RapDoodle/SwiftSearch/README.md

 ## Starting a query engine

 Usually, the query engine and indexer should reside on the same server.
-But, they can also reside on two separate servers.
-In that case, you need to ensure they have a high-speed connection so that the query engine have fast access to the MongoDB database, which contains the index.
+But they can also reside on two separate servers.
+In that case, you need to ensure they have a high-speed connection so that the query engine has fast access to the MongoDB database, which contains the index.

-At this stage, the crawler, indexer are no longer needed.
+At this stage, the crawler and indexer are no longer needed.
 You can terminate them to save computing resources.

 1. If the indexer and query engine reside on different server, configure `query/src/main/resources/application.properties`